hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    NSEC3 also provides "opt-out support", allowing for blocks of unsigned delegations to be covered by a single NSEC3 record.
-Use of the opt-out feature allow large registries to only sign as many NSEC3 records as there are signed DS or other RRsets in the zone - with
+Use of the opt-out feature allow large registries to only sign as many NSEC3